barryclark/jekyll-now/_posts/2016-03-22-tmux-configuration-from-scratch.markdown

 Now it's your turn!
 After these notes, I think you are ready to start playing around with tmux, which might be hard at first.
 My best advice is to not think about it too much - just go for it and stick with it!

-> This post was first published on the [Springest Devblog](http://devblog.springest.com/tmux-configuration-from-scratch).

 [tmux-logo]: http://miriamtocino.github.io/images/posts/tmux-logo.svg